galaxyproject/planemo/docs/commands/autoupdate.rst

                                       tools and workflows.
 Defaults to a local Galaxy, but running Galaxy within a Docker container.
+      --paste_test_data_paths / --no_paste_test_data_paths
+                                      By default Planemo will use or not use Galaxy's path paste option to load test data into a history based on the engine type it is targeting.
+This can override the logic to explicitly enable or disable path pasting.
       --update_test_data              Update test-data directory with job outputs (normally written to directory
                                       --job_output_files if specified.)